DOM events and callbacks

 preventDefaultto prevent the full page refresh. - We construct a

-FormDataobject, which extracts all the input values from the form. - This
+FormDataobject, which extracts all the input values from the form. - We perform client-side validation on the submitted

-data, and abort if validation fails. - This
+data, and abort if validation fails.